CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 A more sophisticated version of this applet can be found [in our gallery](/gallery/main/JuliaConjugated/).
 Also, Limit sets of [IFS](/gallery/main/Barnsley/) and [Kleinian Groups](/gallery/cindygl/Kleinian/index.html) can be rendered in CindyGL utilizing this technique.

-You can extend the tutorial on [GPGPU computations through CindyGL](gpgpu.html).
+You can continue the tutorial on [GPGPU computations through CindyGL](gpgpu.html).